-Immigrants and refugees, for example, are a diverse and dynamic workforce that has the capacity to contribute vitally to individual companies and the economy.
-With their wide range of educational attainment, skills, and backgrounds, immigrants and refugees are well equipped for a variety of business roles.
-This report zeroes in specifically on the value this population brings to hard-to-fill entry- and mid-level positions.1 We focus on that segment of the workforce because 1) there are common, acute business needs for people to fill these positions across a variety of industries; 2) there is evidence of this population's unique value to these roles; and 3) increasing the range of opportunities available to entry- and midlevel workers is central to JFF's mission.
+Immigrants and refugees, for example, are a diverse and dynamic workforce that has the capacity to contribute vitally to individual companies and the economy, though their contributions as essential workers have historically been unseen and undervalued.
+With their wide range of educational attainment, skills, and backgrounds, immigrants and refugees are well equipped for a variety of critical roles.
+This report zeroes in specifically on the value this population brings to hard-to-fill entry- and mid-level positions.1 We focus on that segment of the workforce because 1) there are common, acute business needs for filling these roles with the best fit talent across a variety of industries; 2) there is evidence of this population's unique value to these roles; and 3) increasing the range of opportunities available to entry- and mid-level workers is central to JFF's mission.
 That said, we encourage companies to think about this population as an asset across all levels and industries.